JKRT/JKRT.github.io/_pages/software.md

 {% include base_path %}

+As a part of my PhD I have been writing some open-source software.
+There is also some software I wrote before that.
+I plan to update this page to reflect this in time.

 ## Portfolio
 Most of my projects can be found on my github page:)
 Will add more here when I have time..